Effective Broadband Policies, Strategies, and Programs Need Relevant Data.

 Gathering and Using the Right Data

 States have made progress in addressing broadband needs for their citizens and data on broadband availability has greatly improved.
-Nonetheless, broadband continues to be an issue because many citizens and businesses still do not have access to the quality broadband they want and need.
-Without access to better broadband, they risk falling behind in the increasingly competitive online world.
+Nonetheless, broadband continues to be an issue because many citizens and businesses still do not have access to the quality broadband they want and need – plus they need the awareness and skills for their effective use of online practices.
+Without access and practical use of broadband, they risk falling behind in an increasingly online world.
 As a consequence, their communities risk diminished relevance and limited economic growth opportunities.

 The challenge before us is how to “finish the job” to ensure that all communities and their citizens and businesses have access to the quality broadband that they want and need.
 This requires the right data to inform decisions and practical methods to address the issues at a community level.
 The State has an important role in facilitating and supporting communities that do not have the resources to take action on their own.